George Joseph Smith: Popular culture

-Smith is mentioned and features at Madame Tussauds museum in the 1969 Special Branch episode 'You Don't Exist'.
+Smith features at Madame Tussauds museum and in the 1969 Special Branch episode "You Don't Exist".
 A missing episode of Dead of Night (1972), a BBC2 paranormal anthology series, entitled Smith concerned Smith's spirit possessing a man and re-enacting one of his murders.
 Silent Witness episode Fatal Error (2003) contains a reference to the case in connection with a series of murders based on forensic pathology textbook examples.
 There was also The Brides in the Bath (2003), a TV film made by Yorkshire Television, starring Martin Kemp as George Smith and the play Tryst by Karoline Leach, first produced in New York in 2006, starring Maxwell Caulfield and Amelia Campbell.
 This story is the basis for the Canadian play The Drowning Girls by Beth Graham, Charlie Tomlinson and Daniela Vlaskalic.
 In the episode "Echoes of the Dead" from the British TV detective series Midsomer Murders, DCI Barnaby solves a series of murders that revolve around "Brides-in-the-bath" murders with multiple references to the case including Smith, Spilsbury, and the forensic science of the period.
+In season 3, episode 2, "The Perfect Picture", of Professor T, the Professor references the 1915 trial case of George Joseph Smith and the groundbreaking forensic work of pathologist Sir Bernard Spilsbury as important in the case confronting him.

 For some years, Smith's waxwork was exhibited in the Chamber of Horrors at Madame Tussauds in London.

-The 1949 movie Obsession mentions the brides in the bath case.
+The 1949 film Obsession mentions the brides in the bath case.The 1973 Tamil film Gauravam was loosely based on the Brides in the bath case.It was used as a subplot in the courtroom drama.